nickwang14/westside-muaythai/content/pages/home.md

   title: ''
 ---

-We look forward to seeing all our past and future members as we return to classes, including pad drills and sparring!
-Class sizes will be limited to 10 people and pre-registration is required.

 # Making Friends and Memories while getting fit

 _Muay Thai_ (มวยไทย), transliterated to english as 'Thai Boxing', is the art of 8 limbs.
 A combat sport where you can use Punches, Kicks, Knees, and Elbows to do damage to your opponent.